MDhewei/protiler/README.md

 ## 1. Call: Call and visualize HS regions from CRISPR tiling screen data.

-### Protiler call take table file(.cvs or .txt) recording CRISPR tiling screen data as inpu.An example is shown as below:
+### Protiler call take table file(.cvs or .txt) recording CRISPR tiling screen data as input.An example is shown as below:

 ![](ExampleFigures/InputTable.png)